Skip to main content

 Benchmark coverage

-5 vulnerability samples from OpenThread are included in CVE-Agent-Bench, generating 75 individual evaluations across 15 agent configurations.
+5 vulnerability samples from this mesh networking library are included in CVE-Agent-Bench, generating 75 individual evaluations across 15 agent configurations.
 These samples include heap overflow vulnerabilities in mesh networking, stack buffer overflows, and memory corruption in protocol parsing.

 Vulnerability classes